coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/algorithms/sort/README.md

 Also 3 way quick sort by considering duplicate elements.

+## Heap Sort
+Sort by build binary heap in place then pop largest entry place in the end of the array.
+Not widely used due to not cache friendly(access array not sequential), and inner loop more complexes.

 ## Shuffle
 Shuffle array by shuffle for each position i, randomly pick item between 0 and i, swap with item at i+1.
 Helpful for testing sorts.